 Look for the breaker labeled "well," "pump," or "well pump."

-- If tripped (middle position): Reset it firmly OFF then ON.
-If it trips again immediately, STOP—call for service.
+- If tripped (middle position): Reset it firmly OFF then ON

-- If it looks normal: Proceed to Step 2.
+- If it stays on: Proceed to Step 2

 Step 2: Check the Pressure Switch